Shubham-Mate/Visualizing-Selection-Sort-with-Pygame/README.md

 ## How to run
 Run the GUI.py file

+Press 'S' to sort the list

+Press 'R' to generate a new list

 It is recommended that the amount of numbers generated should not be more than 1000

 ## Commits